-According to Portuguese law, class actions may be filed by associations and foundations duly incorporated that defend relevant interests, whether or not they have a direct interest in the case, and by local authorities regarding the interests of their residents within their respective geographical jurisdiction.
+Class actions may be filed by associations and foundations duly incorporated that defend relevant interests, whether or not they have a direct interest in the case, and by local authorities regarding the interests of theirs residents within their respective geographical jurisdiction.

-2.2 Who is permitted to bring such claims e.g. public authorities, state appointed ombudsmen or consumer associations?
+2.2 Who is permitted to bring such claims e.g. public authorities, state-appointed ombudsmen or consumer associations?
 Must the organisation be approved by the state?